JGCRI/pygcam/docs/source/config.rst

 The configuration file and variables are described below.

 .. seealso::
+   Use the :ref:`gt init <init>` command to initialize your configuration file.

    Usage of the ``config`` sub-command is described on the :ref:`gt config <config>` page.
 See :doc:`pygcam.config` for documentation of the API to the configuration system.